 Oh, and I am passionate about taking Indian flavors and making favorite Western dishes, thus giving them more depth and added zing.
 My favorite meal?
 Chicken tikka masala, saag paneer (with my own paneer), lemon rice, and homemade garlic naan.
 Yes, I sense eyes rolling about chicken tikka not being an authentic Indian dish, but I haven’t met any meat eater, Indian or not, who doesn’t love this dish.

 Working with me on the tech side of this website is my dear husband, Eric (who I call E).
 He never tires of my meals and spurs me on by always being appreciative of my efforts.
-If you would like more information about this website, please see our welcome page.

 All About E

-I married Alonna in 1988—best decision I ever made (although she had to agree of course!)—and I have been the beneficiary of her cooking adventures ever since.
+I married Alonna in 1988—the best decision I ever made (although she had to agree of course!)—and I have been the beneficiary of her cooking adventures ever since.
 For this site, I am the technical guy and photographer (my photography degree is finally useful, yeah!).
 I am learning to photograph food, which has its own aesthetic.
 Be patient; I’m getting better.
-The website, too, will get better over time: I’m grinding my fingers to the first knuckle working on it, listening to good advice, learning, and putting my new knowledge into practice.
+The website, too, will get better over time: I’m grinding my fingers to the first knuckle working on it, listening to good advice, learning, and putting my new knowledge into practice. ~Eric

 Heidi & Emma

 We a Chinese Crested hairless dog, Emma, who help us live, laugh, and love.
 Her half-sister Heidi passed away in 2020 and we miss her terribly.
 Both dogs get especially excited when they smell Indian food.
 They sit at our feet until we are done with our dinner because they know they will get to lick the plates.
 We call it the doggie prewash.